NicolasRestrepoTorres/slidesShaders/source.md

 1. Support some common [convolution kernels](https://en.wikipedia.org/wiki/Kernel_(image_processing) by default
 2. Allow customization of convolution kernels
 3. Filter both image and video files

-4. Use the [(fast) Fourier transform](http://lodev.org/cgtutor/filtering.html) to fast apply the filters
+Idea for a project: use the [(fast) Fourier transform](http://lodev.org/cgtutor/filtering.html) to fast apply the filters

 H: